BEGGAR TICKS

 Click on each photo thumbnail to enlarge.

 This annual grows up to 3 feet tall.
-The lance-shaped leaves are opposite on the stem, sharply toothed and without stalks.
-The flower disks are dull yellow, without petal-like ray-florets.
-The leaf-like bracts – about 8 frame the flower disk – are lance-shaped and much wider than those of the other beggar ticks species (A).
-The fruit is an achene; it has sharp barbs which stick to fur and clothing.
-The beggar ticks are quite variable and often difficult to identify positively in the field.
-This one has no ray florets and about 8 wide bracts.
-See also the description for Bidens frondosa, the other beggar ticks without ray florets found in our area.
+The undivided lance-shaped leaves are opposite on the stem, sharply toothed and without stalks.
+The flower disks are dull yellow, without petal-like ray florets.
+Leaf-like bracts (A,B) – about 8 frame the flower disk – are lance-shaped and much wider than those of the other beggar ticks species.
+The round seed heads contain many flat, brown seeds; seeds usually have 3 barbed awns, the central one shorter than the others, designed to stick to fur and clothing.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.